-The School of Humanities and Social Sciences adjusted the process for independent courses (research, study, and internships) for Spring 2021 in light of the coronavirus campus closure.
+The School of Humanities and Social Sciences adjusted the process for independent courses (research, study, and internships) for Summer and Fall 2021 in light of the coronavirus campus closure.

 Candidates should find a suitable position that will offer a meaningful opportunity and provide roughly 135 hours of work for the semester (per 1 unit course).
 The Department mostly approves internships worth a full unit (four credit-hours) yet it may make other arrangements under special circumstances.
 Students may count no more than 3 units of internship toward a TCNJ degree.
 Unless the student qualifies for an academic overload, the full unit of POL 399 must be part of the 4.5 unit maximum enrollment load for the semester.
 If overload approval is needed, please wait to apply for your internship until you have completed the Overload Interest Form and received an email from Dr. Grimm approving your overload.
 Here is the link to the Overload Interest Form.

 The following procedures maximize student enrichment from an internship taken for academic credit.

 - The Internship Proposal Form should be completed by the student and supervisor of the internship site before the student meets with the POL 399 Faculty Coordinator.
 Students do not need to complete the Records & Registration Internship Enrollment form for the Summer 2021 and Fall 2021 semesters.
 Please enter a start date on your paperwork that is at least 1 week after you submit into the HSS proposal portal.
 YOUR INTERNSHIP HOURS CANNOT START UNTIL YOU RECEIVE APPROVAL FROM THE DEAN’S OFFICE.

 - The student meets with Faculty Coordinator (Dr. Miriam Lowi, 609-771-2746, email@example.com, SSB 221) to discuss their proposal and obtains signatures on the proposal form before the Add/Drop deadline of the semester.
 (Due to Covid-19, you will be uploading email evidence of approval by your Faculty Coordinator instead of obtaining their signatures.
 Please submit a screenshot or word document.)

 2020-2021 Faculty Coordinator: Professor Miriam Lowi, 609-771-2746, email@example.com, SSB 221